vilobhmm/llms/README.md

 A comprehensive, educational implementation of modern multimodal large language models (LLMs) built from scratch.
 This project implements **Text**, **Image**, **Video**, and **Audio/Speech** modalities with full training pipelines, inference loops, and visualization utilities.

-Inspired by [Raschka's ML Book](https://github.com/rasbt/machine-learning-book) and modern architectures like FLUX, Stable Diffusion 3, and Flow Matching approaches.
+Inspired by modern architectures like FLUX, Stable Diffusion 3, and Flow Matching approaches.

 ---